Contact Van Severen Law Office at (414) 270-0202 to discuss your Wisconsin criminal case

 The elements of this violent crime are provided in Wisconsin JI-Criminal 1222.
 Accordingly, those jury instructions indicate the elements of the crime that the State must prove:

-1. The defendant caused substantial bodily harm to the victim;
+1. Firstly, the defendant caused substantial bodily harm to the victim;

-2. The defendant intended to cause bodily harm to the victim.
+2. Secondly, the defendant intended to cause bodily harm to the victim.

 Jury instructions are important to us for a few reasons.
 Most importantly, courts use them to instruct juries on various issues.
 Jury instructions break crimes down into elements, or parts, of an offense.
 The government must prove each element beyond a reasonable doubt.
 Criminal defense attorneys use jury instructions when analyzing how to fight a case.
 They’re also helpful in conversations with clients regarding the charges they’re facing.